afourmy/pyNMS/README.md

 ## Multi-layer display
 Finally, you can trigger the multi-layer display to dissociate routes from trunks and better assess the situation.
-![AS management](https://github.com/mintoo/networks/raw/master/Readme/use_case_step6.PNG)
 Clicking on a route display its path in red.
 Since we created a full-mesh AS, the shortest path simply uses the trunk connecting each edge.
-You can delete a few trunks and see how that affects the routing.
+You can delete a few trunks (use "link selection" instead of "node selection" in the menu, select a set of trunks and use the right-click menu to delete them) and see how that affects the routing.
+![AS management](https://github.com/mintoo/networks/raw/master/Readme/use_case_step6.PNG)

 # To be done